Crown Prince Rudolf of Austria

 Empress Elisabeth’s tomb is to the left of Emperor Franz Joseph’s tomb and Crown Prince Rudolf’s tomb is on the right; Photo Credit – Susan Flantzer

 Various Habsburgs have disputed the accepted version of events that occurred on the night of January 30, 1889.
 In 2013, another Archduke Rudolf, the grandson of Karl I, the last Emperor of Austria, asserted that Rudolf was assassinated by the Freemasons.
-However, on July 31, 2015, the Austrian National Library issued copies of Baroness Mary Vetsera’s letters of farewell to her mother and other family members.
+However, on July 31, 2015, the Austrian National Library issued copies of Baroness Mary Vetsera’s farewell letters to her mother and other family members.
 These letters, previously believed to be lost or destroyed, were found in a safe deposit box in an Austrian bank, where they had been deposited in 1926.
 The letters state clearly that Vetsera was preparing to commit suicide alongside Rudolf, out of “love”.
 Mary’s letter below translated into English: Dear Mother, Forgive me for what I did.
 I could not resist love.
 In accordance with him, I want to be buried beside him in the cemetery of Alland.
 I am happier in death than in life.
 Your Mary

 Mary Vetsera’s farewell letter to her mother; Credit – Wikipedia